MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

-1. What were the principles of the Declaration of Independence ratified by the first Continental Congress and written by T. Jefferson in 1776? life, liberty and the pursuit of happjness
+1. What were the principles of the Declaration of Independence ratified by the first Continental Congress and written by T. Jefferson in 1776? life, liberty and the pursuit of happiness, the government could be overthrown, equality
 2. What served as a first Constitution before the ratification of the official one?
-    Artuckes of confederation
+    Aricles of confederation
+First congress was provisional
 3. Why did it fail?